-The Center for Successful Aging, through its educational, research, and service activities has as its mission the promotion of health and vitality, and the reduction of frailty and disability in later years.
-The specific goals of the Center are to: (1) conduct interdisciplinary research on issues related to healthy aging; (2) provide professional training of students and healthcare practitioners working with older adults in a variety of settings; (3) offer a variety of health, psychological, and functional assessments; (4) conduct a range of community-accessible programs based on the principles of whole-person wellness; (5) collaborate and partner with community agencies and organizations to provide innovative programming and services aimed at improving the quality of life in later years; and (6) serve as an advocate for affecting public policy relative to healthy aging and fall risk reduction.
-Our whole-person wellness programming is committed to helping older adults maintain a lifestyle that is of the highest quality attainable.
-A multidisciplinary team of faculty throughout the University works to implement these goals in collaboration with the Director of the Center, Dr. Debra Rose, Professor in Kinesiology.
+The Center for Successful Aging, through its educational, research and service activities, has as its mission the promotion of health and vitality across the life span.
+The specific goals of the center are to: (1) conduct interdisciplinary research on issues related to infant development, physical activity promotion in youth and adults with and without disability, the development of healthy lifestyle behaviors, and the reduction of falls in the later years; (2) provide professional training of students and health care practitioners working with infants, children and adults of all ages in a variety of settings; (3) offer a variety of health, cognitive, psychological and functional assessments; (4) implement a range of community-accessible programs based on the principles of whole person wellness, and family-centered and inter-generational interventions; (5) collaborate and partner with community agencies and organizations to provide innovative programming and services aimed at promoting physical activity and reducing sedentary behavior; and (6) serve as an advocate for affecting public policy relative to developing physical literacy and healthy behaviors across the life span.
+Our whole person wellness programming is committed to helping individuals of all ages and abilities maintain a lifestyle that is of the highest quality attainable.
+Multidisciplinary teams of University faculty and students work with community partners to implement these goals.

 Center for Successful Aging 5th Annual Conference & Expo